dart-lang/sdk/README.md

 Linter for Dart gives you feedback to help you keep your code in line with the published [Dart Style Guide](https://www.dartlang.org/articles/style-guide/).
 Currently enforced lint rules (or "lints") are catalogued [here](http://dart-lang.github.io/linter/lints/).
 When you run the linter all lints are enabled but don't worry, configuration, wherein you can specifically enable/disable lints, is in the [works](https://github.com/dart-lang/linter/issues/7).
 While initial focus is on style lints, other lints that catch common programming errors are certainly of interest.
 If you have ideas, please file a [feature request][tracker].

-Since we are currently in such active development, running from source is the best way to try `dart_lint` out.
+Since we are currently in such active development, running from source is the best way to try the `linter` out.

 Running it looks like this:

-    dart path_to_lint_clone/bin/lint.dart my_library.dart
+    dart path_to_lint_clone/bin/linter.dart my_library.dart

 With example output looking like this: